hypervortex/VH-Bombsquad-Modded-Server-Files/README.md

 # VH~Bombsquad-Server-Files-1.7(BCS-Modified)

 Special Thanks to sara and PCModder..!
+All rights reserved to vortex1555 as the license states.

 Basic knowledge of Linux
 A VPS (e.g. Amazon Web Services, Microsoft Azure)